erikgeiser/promptkit/README.md

 ---

-The text input can also be used in hidden mode for password prompts: [Code](https://github.com/erikgeiser/promptkit/blob/f29e12dd8eb290771e9652a0eda6cac0e3895976/examples/textinput_hidden/main.go#L11-L17)
+The text input can also be used in hidden mode for password prompts: [Example Code](https://github.com/erikgeiser/promptkit/blob/main/examples/textinput_hidden/main.go)

 <p align="center">
   <a href="https://asciinema.org/a/k2KTLG49OWWQ3AofrGSzWVmkL" target="_blank"><img src="https://asciinema.org/a/k2KTLG49OWWQ3AofrGSzWVmkL.svg" /></a>